-Any procurement of goods or services that is \$5,000 or less may be awarded in any manner deemed practical or convenient by the contracting agency, including by direct selection or award.
-Procurement of goods or services exceeding \$5,000 but not exceeding \$150,000 may be awarded in accordance with intermediate procurement procedures, in which the agency must seek at least three informally solicited competitive price quotes or competitive proposals from prospective contractors.
-If three quotes or proposals are not reasonably available, fewer will suffice, but the contracting agency must create a written record of the efforts made to obtain the quotes or proposals.
+Any procurement of goods or services not exceeding \$5,000 may be awarded in any manner deemed practical or convenient by the contracting agency, including by direct selection or award.
+Procurement of goods or services between \$5,000 and \$150,000 may be awarded after the agency seeks at least three informally solicited competitive price quotes or competitive proposals from prospective contractors.
+If a contracting agency determines that the desired goods or services are available from only one supplier, the agency may award a contract without competition but must negotiate with the supplier to obtain terms that are advantageous to the agency.